-Building Kids’ Confidence Through Creativity
+Building Confidence and Finding Joy Through Creativity

 Part of growing up is figuring out what you like to do and what you’re good at.
 When your kids find a passion and devote time to it, they build their confidence with their accomplishments.
 Trying out various creative activities will help them discover their gifts and talents.